Junior Parker: Life and career

-Later in 1955, Parker toured with Bobby Bland and Johnny Ace, and also joined Duke Records.
-Parker and Bland headed the highly successful Blues Consolidated Revue, which regularly performed on the southern blues circuit.
+Later in 1955, Parker joined Duke Records and toured with Bobby Bland and Buddy Ace.
+Parker and Bland headed the highly successful Blues Consolidated Revue which regularly performed on the southern blues circuit.
 He continued to have a string of hits on the R&B chart, including the smooth "Next Time You See Me" (1957); remakes of Roosevelt Sykes's song "Driving Wheel" (1961), "Annie Get Your Yo-Yo" (1962), Robert Johnson's "Sweet Home Chicago", Guitar Slim's "The Things That I Used to Do" (1963), and Don Robey's "Mother-in-Law Blues" (1956), plus his own "Stand by Me" (1961).

 His success was limited after he left Duke in 1966.
-He recorded for various labels, including Mercury, Blue Rock, Minit, and Capitol.
+He recorded for various labels including Mercury, Blue Rock, Minit, and Capitol.
 His final chart hit came in 1971 with "Drowning on Dry Land" on Capitol, which peaked at number 48 on the Billboard R&B chart.